nicojs/node-surrial/README.md

 * Has a light footprint (&lt; 200 lines of code).
 * Written in typescript (type definition included).
 * Deserialize using a `deserialize` convenience method.
 This uses the `new Function(/*...*/)` (comparable to `eval`) (see [limitations](#deserializing-is-no-security-feature-you-will-get-hacked)).
+* Serialize values in a template with a handy `surrial` tagged template literal.

 ## Limitations